CZ-NIC/run-or-raise/README.md

 `shortcut[:mode],[command],[wm_class],[title]`

 * `wm_class`, `title` and `mode` arguments are optional and case-sensitive
+* `command` can be either a commandline to launch, or the name of an application's .desktop file.
+If `command` is a commandline, this extension will spawn a new process using that commandline.
+If `command` points to a .desktop file, this extension will activate the application from that .desktop file.
 * if neither `wm_class` nor `title`  is set, lower-cased `command` is compared with lower-cased windows' wm_classes and titles
 * multiple modes can be used together
 * multiple actions may be registered to the same shortcut